NoroffFEU/social-media-client/README.md

 ### Introduction

-This is a forked project from Noroff to my Workflow course assignment where we are setting up a workflow for a social media client.
+This is a forked project from Noroff for my Workflow Course Assignment where we are setting up a workflow for a social media client.

 #### Workflow

 The following has been done to incorporate a workflow environment:

-* Incorporate pre-commit hooks
 * Setup ESLint for code analysis
 * Prettier for code formatting
+* Incorporate pre-commit hooks
 * Jest for unit testing
 * Cypress for E2E testing